New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

 In the ``Vertex stabililizers'' tables in the appendix, for each group where the algorithm produces a fundamental domain, we give a list of representatives for vertices of the fundamental domain, under the equivalence relation generated by side pairings.
 These are obtained by tracking cycles of vertices, in the sense of the Poincar\'e polyhedron theorem.

 The corresponding groups are finite for vertices in $\CH 2$, and cusps for ideal vertices.
+For many finite groups, the order of the group can be obtained by Proposition~\ref{prop:braiding}.
+In all generality, the full vertex stabilizers are computed from our fundamental polytopes, by tracking orbits of vertices under side-pairing maps and the cyclic group generated by $P$ (or $Q)$.
+This amounts to constructing a directed graph whose vertices correspond to the vertices in the orbit, with edges labelled by isometries that map the origin to the endpoint; the stabilizer is then generated by the isometries corresponding to generators of the fundamental group of that graph.

-For most finite groups, the order of the group can be obtained by Proposition~\ref{prop:braiding}.
-Sometimes the stabilizer of a vertex is larger than just the group generated by the complex reflections attached to complex faces of the domain through that point, for instance when some power of $P$ (or $Q$) is a complex reflection with mirror throught that vertex.
-In the tables, we indicate this by an asterisk.
+In particular, sometimes the stabilizer of a vertex is larger than just the group generated by the complex reflections attached to complex faces of the domain through that point.
+This happens for instance when some power of $P$ (or $Q$) is a complex reflection with mirror through that vertex.
+In the tables, we indicate this phenomenon by an asterisk.

 In order to describe the finite groups, we use the Shephard-Todd notation~\cite{shephardtodd} (or product of cyclic groups, when the stabilizer is generated by two complex reflections with orthogonal mirrors), i.e. $G_{k}$ denotes the $k$-th group in the Shephard-Todd list, and the $G(m,p,n)$ are so-called \emph{imprimitive} groups, see section~2 of~\cite{shephardtodd}.